NIH-NEI/gdb/README.md

 ### **Step 3: Aggregate Analysis and Final Ranking**

 1.  **Aggregate Statistics (`5_odb_analysis_script.py`):** The detailed, per-dataset scores are aggregated to calculate the mean and standard deviation for each metric, summarizing each tool's average performance.
-2.  **Final Weighted Ranking (`7_odb-final-score.py`):** A composite **"Grounded Reasoning Score"** is calculated for each tool.
+2.  **Final Weighted Ranking (`7_odb-final-score.py`):** A Composite Grounded Reasoning Score (CGRS) is calculated for each tool.
 This score is a weighted average of the primary metrics from the 12 tasks, with weights specifically chosen to prioritize performance on structured, verifiable tasks over more subjective ones.
-The tools are then ranked in descending order based on this final score to produce the definitive ODB benchmark ranking.
+The tools are then ranked in descending order based on this final score to produce the definitive GDB benchmark ranking.

 ---

 ## How to Contribute Your Tool

 We welcome and encourage submissions from the community.
-If you have a tool you would like to benchmark against ODB, please follow these steps:
+If you have a tool you would like to benchmark against GDB, please follow these steps:

 1.  **Generate Outputs:** For each of the 8 datasets, run your tool using the provided input data (DEG lists and experimental design text).
 2.  **Format Your Results:** Your tool must produce one `odb_tool_output.json` file for each of the 8 datasets.
 The JSON file must strictly adhere to the structure and field names of the standardized output format.